-Plumbing originated during ancient civilizations, including Greek, Roman, Persian, Indian, and Chinese.
-As cities in these areas developed, each created ways to irrigate their crops and provide public restrooms, wastewater disposal, and portable water.
+Plumbing has been around since ancient civilizations, including Greek, Roman, Persian, Indian, and Chinese.
+As cities in these areas developed, they created ways to irrigate their crops and provide public restrooms, wastewater disposal, and portable water.

-Heating and cooling (HVAC), waste disposal, and drinking water supply are among the most common uses of plumbing, but not limited to these applications.The word derives from Latin for lead, plumbum, since the first effective pipes used in Roman times were lead pipes.
+Heating and cooling (HVAC), waste disposal, and drinking water supply are among the most common uses of plumbing, but not limited to these applications.The word 'plumbing' derives from Latin for lead, plumbum, since the first effective pipes used in Roman times were lead pipes.
 Plumbing is the system of pipes, drains, fittings, valves and fittings installed for the distribution of drinking water for drinking, heating and washing, and for the disposal of waste in the water.
-Plumbing also refers to the specialized trade that installs and maintains it (plumbers).
+It also refers to the specialized trade that installs and maintains it (plumbers).
 The plumbing industry is a basic and substantial part of every developed economy.Plumbing reached its heyday early in ancient Rome, where expansive aqueduct systems, tile wastewater disposal, and widespread use of lead pipes were introduced.

 With the fall of Rome, both water supply and sanitation stagnated or regressed for more than 1000 years.
-Improvement was very slow, with little effective progress until the growth of densely populated modern cities in the 19th century.During this period, public health authorities began to push for better waste disposal systems to prevent or control disease epidemics.
+Improvement was very slow until the growth of densely populated modern cities in the 19th century.During this period, public health authorities began to push for better waste disposal systems to prevent or control disease epidemics.
 Previously, the waste disposal system consisted simply of collecting the waste and dumping it on the ground or in a river.
 Eventually, the development of separate groundwater and sewer systems eliminated open wastewater ditches and cesspools.

 The use of lead for drinking water declined significantly after World War II due to increased awareness of the dangers of lead poisoning.At this time, copper pipes were introduced as a better and safer alternative to lead pipes.
 Ancient water systems relied on gravity for water supply, using pipes or channels generally made of clay, lead, bamboo, wood, or stone.
 Hollowed wooden logs wrapped in steel strips were used for plumbing pipes, particularly water mains.
 The logs were used for water distribution in England almost 500 years ago.American cities began using hollowed out logs between the late 18th century and the 19th century.

 Today, most plumbing supply pipes are made of steel, copper, and plastic; most waste (also known as dirt) is made of steel, copper, plastic, and cast iron.
 Plumbing fixtures are interchangeable devices that use water and can be connected to a building's plumbing system.
-They are considered accessories, in the sense that they are semi-permanent parts of buildings, which are not normally owned or maintained separately.Plumbing fixtures are seen and designed for end users.
-Examples of accessories include toilets (also known as toilets), urinals, bidets, showers, bathtubs, utility and kitchen sinks, drinking fountains, ice machines, humidifiers, air washers, fountains, and eyewash stations.
+They are considered accessories in the sense that they are semi-permanent parts of buildings which are not normally owned or maintained separately.Plumbing fixtures are seen and designed for end users.
+Examples include toilets (also known as toilets), urinals, bidets, showers, bathtubs, utility and kitchen sinks, drinking fountains, ice machines, humidifiers, air washers, fountains and eyewash stations.